AlonBru/toDoList/README.md

  - storage clearing (single and bulk)

  ## TaskList MO:
+### Guiding principles:
 - Mostly all function based:
-   User input calls function which call other function it requires
+   User input calls functions which call other functions they requires
+- Visually oriented design:
+  Designed to be as intuitive as possible, using color coding and [Skeuomorphs](https://en.wikipedia.org/wiki/Skeuomorph)
+- Readability:
+  Code designed to be easily read and debugged.

 - items() function:
   - Most calls dor list items and their data go through the items() function
   - items() is a function and not an array or variable, so it gets fresh, up to date data every time it is called and does not need manual updating.